ThayerAltman/example-backstage/README.md

 2. New checks in `soundcheck-checks.yaml`
 3. New collector in `branch-facts-collector.yaml`

-**However** in this case there is also code added to facitlitate the checks.
+**However** in this case there is also code added to facilitate the checks.

-First lets look at the checks `soundcheck-checks.yaml`:
+First let's look at the checks `soundcheck-checks.yaml`:

 ```yaml
 - id: less_than_4_branches